babarot/gomi/README.md

 ## Features

 - Easy to restore (thanks to [`peco`](https://github.com/peco/peco)-like interface)
-- QuickLook removed files
+- Quick preview feature
 - Customize [YAML format](http://www.yaml.org) configuration file
 - Works with [`Trash`](http://en.wikipedia.org/wiki/Trash_(computing))
 - Supports [`Put Back`](http://www.mac-fusion.com/trash-tip-how-to-put-files-back-to-their-original-location/)
 - A single binary
 - Cross-platform CLI app

-### QuickLook
+### Quick Look

 Before you restore a file that was discarded from the trashcan, `gomi` has a function that browse the contents of the file.
-It is almost the same as the QuickLook of OS X.
+It is almost the same as the [Quick Look](http://en.wikipedia.org/wiki/Quick_Look) of OS X.
 If the discarded file is a directory, it is recursively scan its contents and make the files and subdirectories list.

 To QuickLook, type the *C-q* in Restore mode.
-Available key map in QuickLook is here: [Keymap](#keymap)
+Available key map in Quick Look is here: [Keymap](#keymap)

 ![QuickLook](./img/gomi_quicklook.png)